If chilies could have

 The look: How can you tell the difference between a pepperoncini and a banana pepper?

 And here’s where the confusion begins and, for many, never ends.
-These two chilies look eerily similar.
+These two chilies look eerily alike.
 They are so similar in looks that telling them apart can be extremely difficult by sight alone.
 Even supermarkets and restaurants get confused.
 They both grow from two to three inches in length.
-They both share a similar greenish hue.
+They both share a similar yellow-greenish hue.
 They both have that curved Anaheim pepper-like shape, that, of course, resembles a banana.

 If you’re looking for the tell, your best option is the skin itself.
 The pepperoncini’s skin tends to be more wrinkly than the baby-faced banana pepper.
 There are more bends and pocks.
-The banana pepper, on the other hand, tends to have smooth skin which more resembles the banana it’s named after.
+The banana pepper, on the other hand, tends to have smooth skin that more resembles the banana it’s named after.
 Though there are pepperoncini as smooth as banana peppers out there, just take a look at the photos above.

 The second tell is the shape of the end of the peppers.
 Banana peppers tend to be pointier (again like a banana) where the pepperoncini will often mature into a more bulbous shape at the bottom.
 But again, it’s not always the case, so use this and the skin in tandem for a “best guesstimate” sight test.